-Given the lower bleeding risk with clopidogrel compared to ticagrelor or prasugrel in the seminal PLATO (20) and TRITON-TIMI 38 (21) trials in non-AF ACS patients, and the two-fold increase of bleeding risk with a prasugrel-based vs. clopidogrel-based TT (22), the P2Y12 inhibitor of choice to be used in triple combination with OAC and aspirin should be clopidogrel (1).
-Switching to clopidogrel should always be performed according to current recommendations (15) when a patient in need for TT is already on prasugrel or ticagrelor.
-Prasugrel or ticagrelor may possibly be considered in triple combination when TT is anticipated to be limited to very few days and/or the in-hospital period and the patient’s risk of bleeding is very low (i.e., young, standard body weight, no previous history of bleeding, no renal dysfunction and/or hypertension and/or diabetes) (23).
-DT with OAC and prasugrel or ticagrelor may be possibly taken into consideration, especially in patients at increased risk of bleeding but deemed at persistent risk of stent thrombosis and/or recurrent myocardial events.(24).
-What needs to be acknowledged however, is that the proportion of patients treated with the more potent P2Y12 inhibitors in clinical trials comparing TT (with warfarin) and DT (with NOAC) is very limited, namely in the range of 4-12% for ticagrelor and 1% for prasugrel (2-5).
+Given the lower bleeding risk with clopidogrel compared to ticagrelor or prasugrel in the seminal PLATO (14) and TRITON-TIMI 38 (15) trials in non-AF ACS patients, and the reported more than two-fold increase of bleeding risk with a prasugrel-based vs. clopidogrel-based TAT (16), the P2Y12 inhibitor of choice to be used in triple combination with OAC and aspirin should be clopidogrel (1, 17).
+The limited evidence ifor triple as well as double therapy combination with the more potent P2Y12 inhibitors ticagrelor and prasugrel, which in clinical trials comparing TAT (with VKA) and DAT (with NOAC) were used in the range of 4-12% and 1%, respectively, needs to be acknowledged (2-5).
+Switching to clopidogrel should always be performed according to current recommendations (17) when a patient in need for TAT is already on ticagrelor or prasugrel.
+Ticagrelor or prasugrel may possibly be considered in triple combination when TAT is anticipated to be limited to very few days and/or the in-hospital period (18) and the patient’s risk of bleeding is very low (i.e., young age, standard body weight, no previous history of bleeding, no renal dysfunction and/or hypertension and/or diabetes).
+DAT with OAC and ticagrelor or prasugrel may be possibly taken into consideration (19), especially in patients at increased risk of bleeding but deemed at persistent risk of stent thrombosis and/or recurrent myocardial events.
+Whether in these latter patients the decision on the use of clopidogrel instead may be guided by platelet function tests is currently unknown.
+As a routine policy, platelet function testing is currently discouraged (17).

-Of note, neither single nor dual antiplatelet therapy should be used for stroke prevention given the significant lower efficacy compared to OAC, even amongst patients with a single non-sex stroke risk factor, in the absence of significant differences in the occurrence of major or intracranial bleeding (25).
+Of note, neither single (SAPT) nor dual antiplatelet therapy (DAPT) should be used for stroke prevention given the significant lower efficacy compared to OAC, even amongst patients with a single non-sex stroke risk factor, in the absence of significant differences in the occurrence of major or intracranial bleeding (20).

-SECTION 4.1.
-Which OAC, i.e., warfarin vs. NOAC, should be chosen?
+SECTION 3.1.
+Which OAC, i.e., VKA vs. NOAC, should be chosen?